On a smoothness characterization for good moduli spaces: Acknowledgments

 It is a pleasure to thank Jason Bell, Chris Mannon, Matt Kennedy, Radu Laza, Heydar Radjavi, Frank Sottile, and Jerry Wang for several helpful conversations.
 We are especially grateful to William Slofstra, Ronan Terpereau, and Ben Webster for many illuminating conversations.

 We thank Michael Bulois for pointing out an error in the first version of the paper.
 We are grateful to Michel Brion and Victor Kac for their insightful comments and interest in our work.

-Finally, we are beyond grateful both to the anonymous referee whose suggestions greatly improved our paper, and to Gerald Schwarz for giving us a counter-example to the first version of our conjecture.
-His wealth of examples helped us to reformulate it.
-We are also extremely grateful to him for allowing us to include his examples in this revision.
+Finally, we are beyond grateful both to an anonymous referee whose suggestions greatly improved our paper, and to Gerald Schwarz whose wealth of examples helped shape Question \ref{q:nicely-pure}.
+We thank him for allowing us to include his examples in this article.